 Our nursery particularly incorporates the SCERTS model which is a research-based educational approach and multi-disciplinary framework that addresses the core challenges faced by children with autism and related disabilities, and their families.
 It focuses on the areas of Social Communication, Emotional Regulation and Transactional Support as the highest priorities.

-Well established practice in the field of autism, communication and learning difficulties, special education and early childhood education is used to help each child to develop.
+Well established practice in the field of autism, communication and learning differences, special education and early childhood education is used to help each child to develop.

-The National Autism Plan (2003) states that educational programmes that have tended to be most effective for young children with autism are those that:
+The National Autism Plan (2003) states that educational programmes that have tended to be most effective for young autistic children are those that:

 - Build on a child’s interest